Using Tableau to visualize data in TimescaleDB

 on a given

 period.
-In Tableau, we can drag and drop these elements into the
+In Tableau, you can drag and drop these elements into the

-Now this graph doesn't quite have the level of fidelity we're looking for because the data points are being grouped by year.
+Now this graph doesn't quite have the level of fidelity you want because the data points are being grouped by year.
 To fix this, click on the drop down arrow on period and select 'exact date'.

 Tableau is a powerful business intelligence tool and an ideal companion to data stored in TimescaleDB.
-We've only scratched the surface of the kinds of data you can visualize using Tableau.
+This tutorial only scratched the surface of the kinds of data you can visualize using Tableau.

 In this tutorial, you learned how to setup Tableau to examine time-series data stored in TimescaleDB.